davidh3f/huhaha/content/en/posts/right-or-wrong/index.md

   - random_thoughts
 ---

+## Right or wrong – all about character

 This is what I wrote in a previous blog, “So the criterion of making a choice is really all about right or wrong, rather than how you feel (like or dislike),” a message I’ve repeatedly given to my son and hope one day he could take it to heart 😀.
 This line seems to be a perfect prelude for a conversation I just had with my son more recently: